Codes over Trees: Balls of Trees of Radius One

 where the inequality holds due to Claim~\ref{claim10}.
 Next, due to~\eqref{eq13},

 which leads to the fact that $V_{T}(n,1) \leq V^{\bline}(n,1)$.

 \end{IEEEproof}

 Our next goal is to show an approximation for the average ball of radius one, that is, the value $V(n,1)$.
-The first step in this calculation is established in the next lemma. \begin{lemma} For a positive integer $n$ it holds that
+The first step in this calculation is established in the next lemma, {where its proof can be found in Appendix~\ref{app:0}.} \begin{lemma} For a positive integer $n$ it holds that